From collectables to cars, buy and sell all kinds of items on eBay

 Why does eBay have this policy?

-User IDs are a key building block of member identity and the eBay Community.
-This policy helps members understand how to choose good User IDs.
+Usernames are a key building block of member identity and the eBay community.
+This policy helps members understand how to choose good eBay usernames.